timescale/docs/promscale/installation/promscale-with-timescale-cloud/kubernetes.md

 ### Install Promscale with a manifest file

-This section includes instructions to install the Promscale Connector using a manifest file.
+You can install the Promscale Connector using a manifest file.

 <procedure>